What’s the Best Trade to Learn for You?

 What is a Trade?

-A trade job is a type of profession that requires a specific set of advanced skills and training.
-Rather than training for your career with a degree, you typically train for a trade job at a trade or technical school.
+Trades to learn in the UK are a type of profession that requires a specific set of advanced skills and training.
+Rather than training for your career with a degree, you typically learn a trade job at a technical school or with on-the-job training.

-Every trade has a different set of requirements that allow you to be qualified enough to do it.
-For example, some trades require you to complete an apprenticeship or internship through an employer in the field.
-Most of these trades combine classroom learning with on-the-job training.
+Different types of trade have a set of requirements that are designed to ensure you are suitable for the job.
+For example, some trades require you to complete an apprenticeship or internship through an employer out in the field, rather than just a formal qualification.

 Some examples of trade jobs include a plumber, electrician, plasterer, and carpenter, among many others.